The Guild Hall, Cheadle Tape Street Cheadle ST10 1BG 07518 786149 Email Facebook

 To make your booking please contact us by phone on 07518 786149 or email .
 See us on Facebook

-We are pleased to confirm that our major roof project has now been completed and having been closed for 15 months, the Guild Hall is set to reopen on June 28th.
+We are pleased to confirm that our major roof project has now been completed and having been closed for 15 months, the Guild Hall is now fully open.
 When the Hall was forced to shut its doors because of the pandemic, the decision was made to push forward with the long-awaited plan to carry out major work on the roof of the building which has been at the centre of the town’s social life for almost a century.
 All of the old asbestos cement tiles have now been removed and a modern, fully insulated roof has been installed.
 At the same time all guttering and drainpipes have been replaced.
 The Guild Hall Committee is grateful to grant funders, individuals, groups and businesses that have made a contribution to their roof fund.
 There is some way to go to meet the ambitious fundraising target and any additional donations would be most welcome.
 Thanks should also be given to the Staffordshire Moorlands District Council who allocated funds via their Covid Recovery Fund, which have enabled ongoing running costs to be met.
 The smaller Oakley Room has remained open to the Cheadle & District Foodbank and since the beginning of May, it has been able to welcome the return of some hirers.
 The venue has several wedding receptions planned before the end of the year, subject to ongoing restrictions. and a group of parishioners from St Giles RC Church have worked hard to spruce up the interior décor, the paint being kindly donated by Peter & James Wilks from Homepoint DIY in Cheadle.
 Overall the project has been a challenge, both in terms of raising the required funding and also carrying out significant work during difficult weather conditions.
 The final result is very pleasing and the Guild Hall, which is treasured by many is now set to carry on as the area’s premier venue for generations to come.

 If you feel able to support us, please click on the ‘button’ above or send your cheque payable to The Guild Hall, Cheadle to: 18 Charles Street, Cheadle, Stoke on Trent, ST10 2AQ All contributions are very much appreciated.